 Use this basic template to write them down – this will help crystallise your thoughts:

-Finally, we asked one of our plumbing clients about the most critical aspect of starting and growing a plumbing business.
+We asked one of our own plumbing clients about the most critical aspect of starting and growing a plumbing business.
 Here’s some advice to keep front of mind at all times:

 “Stay honest and stay loyal with your customers.
 That way, you’ll always have repeat business and that’s a key goal for any plumber.
 If you’re dodgy and ripping people off, it will come back to bite you.
 If you charge fair and always do a great job, they’ll keep coming back and they’ll tell others about you.
 Repeat business – that’s the goal.”Tom - PipeFix Plumbing

 8. It’s time to build your business

 For most tradespeople, running a business or working as a self-employed contractor is a tried and true way to live a better life.
 You’re calling the shots – the hours you work, what jobs you take on, how much you charge.
 It means spending more time with the family and doing the things you love.
 And while it’s not always about the money, making more money is a welcome side-effect of going out on your own.